Prayer for the Cause of Nano

-- A third stage is This is a decree permitting the public honouring at the level of the local church of a Servant of God whose virtues to a heroic degree, or martyrdom, have been duly recognised.
+- A third stage is a decree permitting the public honouring at the level of the local church of a Servant of God whose virtues to a heroic degree, or martyrdom, have been duly recognised.
 It is also a recognition that the person can intercede on behalf of individuals who pray in their name.
 Those reaching this stage are declared Blessed.

 - Canonisation is the definitive decree of admission of a Servant of God among the canon of saints and a declaration that the person should be publicly honoured by the Universal Church.